sehaj97/Organizational-Team-Profiler/README.md

 ## Usage
-to use this application look at installion steps and the run 'node index'
+to use this application run 'node index'

 This application is used to input the employee information and display it in friendly UI way.